 Glory to the Father, and to the Son, and to the Holy Spirit: as it was in the beginning, is now, and will be for ever.
 Amen.
 Alleluia.

-and come before his presence with a song.
+Let us come before his presence with thanksgiving *

-we are his people and the sheep of his pasture.
+and we are the people of his pasture and the sheep of his hand. *